 How long does it realistically take to learn English fast?

-With daily, focused practice and immersion, many adults achieve conversational fluency in 3–6 months, especially if using targeted methods.
-However, timelines vary based on motivation, prior language experience, and consistency.
+With daily focused practice and immersion, adults frequently achieve conversational fluency within 3-6 months, according to Foreign Service Institute proficiency benchmarks.
+Timelines vary based on native language similarity, prior multilingual experience, practice intensity, and individual learning aptitude.

 What are the most effective ways to practice speaking English quickly?